 The following archetypes are commonly used in a Hero’s Journey:

-The hero is typically the protagonist or principal-point-of-view-character within a story.
-The hero transforms—internally, externally, and sometimes both—while on their journey as they experience tests and trials and are aided or hindered by the other archetypes they encounter.
+The hero is typically the protagonist or principal point-of-view character within a story.
+The hero transforms—internally, externally, often both—while on their journey as they experience tests and trials and are aided or hindered by the other archetypes they encounter.
 In general, the hero must rise to the challenge and at some point make an act of sacrifice for the ultimate greater good.
+In this way, the Hero’s Journey represents the reader’s own everyday battles and their power to overcome them.

 Heroes may be willing or unwilling.
 Some can be downright unheroic to begin with.
-Anti-heroes are notably flawed characters that must grow significantly to achieve the status of true hero.
-Often the anti-hero starts off more like a villain.
+Antiheroes are notably flawed characters that must grow significantly before they achieve the status of true hero.

 The mentor often possesses divine wisdom or direct experience with the special world, and has faith in the hero.
-They often give the hero a gift, which is usually something important for the quest: either a weapon to destroy a monster, or a talisman to enlighten the hero.
-The mentor may also directly aid the hero, or present challenges to them that force internal or external growth.
+They often give the hero a gift or supernatural aid, which is usually something important for the quest: either a weapon to destroy a monster, or a talisman to enlighten the hero.
+The mentor may also directly aid the hero or present challenges to them that force internal or external growth.
+After their meeting, the hero leaves stronger and better prepared for the road ahead.

-Heralds announce the coming of significant change, whether the hero likes it or not.
-They deliver the call to adventure.
+The herald is the “call to adventure.”
+They announce the coming of significant change and become the reason the hero ventures out onto a mysterious adventure.
 The herald is a catalyst that enters the story and makes it impossible for the hero to remain in status quo.
 Existing in the form of a person or an event, or sometimes just as information, they shift the hero’s balance and change their world.

 The Threshold Guardian

-This archetype guards the threshold—the moments or places in the story where the hero must make the true commitment of the journey and embark on their quest to achieve their destiny.
+This archetype guards the first threshold—the major turning point of the story where the hero must make the true commitment of the journey and embark on their quest to achieve their destiny.
 Threshold guardians spice up the story by providing obstacles the hero must overcome, but they’re usually not the main antagonist.

 The Shape Shifter